Your cart has expired remaining to complete your purchase

 In the Justice System

-For more than a decade, Carnegie Hall’s programs in justice settings have played a central role in fulfilling the Hall’s mission of making great music accessible to the widest audience possible.
-We believe that everyone benefits from tapping into their own creativity and engaging with music and the arts.
-Music can catalyze personal growth and build agency, empathy, and connections with others.
+For nearly 15 years, Carnegie Hall’s programs in justice settings have played a central role in fulfilling the Hall’s mission of making great music accessible to the widest audience possible.
+Music can act as a catalyst for personal growth by building agency, empathy, and connection with others.

 Ages: Youth and Adults